harikt/aurav2book/manuscript/session.md

 ?>
 ```

-> N.b.
-As with `get()`, we can provide an alternative value if the flash key does not exist.
-For example, `getFlash('foo', 'not set')` will return 'not set' if there is no 'foo' key available.
+I> As with `get()`, we can provide an alternative value if the flash key
+I> does not exist.
+For example, `getFlash('foo', 'not set')` will
+I> return 'not set' if there is no 'foo' key available.

 Using `setFlash()` makes the flash value available only in the *next* request, not the current one.
 To make the flash value available immediately as well as in the next request, use `setFlashNow($key, $val)`.